Back to blog

 Downtime planning should start with the production calendar.
 Maintenance windows, changeovers, planned shutdowns, seasonal demand, supplier deadlines, customer commitments, finance close, and inventory counts all affect when a cutover can safely happen.

 For each cutover step, define the latest safe rollback point.
-A rollback plan that is written after migration starts is not a rollback plan.
 Include database restore rules, DNS or routing reversal, queued event handling, user access reset, plant communication, and data reconciliation after rollback.

 7. Validate Security, Compliance, And Access Controls